 Once you file for divorce, your spouse does not have the right to sell jointly owned things.
 Stay vigilant and keep an eye on your spouse’s activities during a divorce case – especially if the split is not amicable.
 If you notice anything amiss, contact an attorney for assistance.
 Your lawyer can help you take action toward recovering the sold property or otherwise protecting your rights.
 The courts may hold your spouse in contempt and penalize him or her for selling a community property home.

 It is better to prevent your spouse from committing an illegal activity than to try to repair the damage once already done.
 Working with an attorney can help you stop your spouse from committing acts that could damage your divorce case, such as hiding assets or illegally selling community property.
-Your attorney can hire investigators to watch for signs of suspicious activity, as well as help you properly react if something does go wrong.
+Your San Diego property division attorney can hire investigators to watch for signs of suspicious activity, as well as help you properly react if something does go wrong.